tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Use Cases

-bdq:Alien-Species, bdq:Record-Management, bdq:Taxon-Management
+bdqval:Alien-Species, bdqval:Record-Management, bdqval:Taxon-Management

 #### Notes

-If any single bdq:sourceAuthority such as GBIF is used, a valid and complete dwc:scientificNameID based on an alternative source authority is unlikely to provide a valid match.
+If any single bdqval:sourceAuthority such as GBIF is used, a valid and complete dwc:scientificNameID based on an alternative source authority is unlikely to provide a valid match.
 A text or number string as a namespace indicator without a URI will be ambiguous.
 As an example, GBIF's backbone taxonomy dataset can be found at https://doi.org/10.15468/39omei.
 When referencing a GBIF taxon by GBIF's identifier for that taxon, use the the pseudo-namespace "gbif:" and the form "gbif:{integer}" as the value for dwc:scientificNameID.
 Note that GBIF currently uses "TaxonID" for this entity.
 The terms NID, NSS, and URN are all Uniform Resource Identifiers - see the Wikipedia (2024) reference.

 [🠱](#indexes-to-the-tests-non-normative)
 ********************